nedap/mysql-binuuid-rails/README.md

 # mysql-binuuid-rails

-`mysql-binuuid-rails` leverages the Attributes API of Rails 5 and lets you define attributes of type UUID on your models.
+`mysql-binuuid-rails` lets you define attributes of a UUID type on your models by leveraging the Attributes API that has been available since Rails 5.
 By doing so, you can store your UUIDs as binary values in your database, and still be able to query using the string representations since the database will take care of the type conversion.

 As the name suggests, it only supports MySQL.
 If you're on PostgreSQL, you can use UUIDs the proper way already.